Becoming You With Julie

 Homepage link

-• Recipes
+• All Recipes

 • Lifestyle

-• Coaching
+• Subscribe

-Home » Wellness
+Home ยป Wellness

 Oatmeal in a bowl topped with fresh berries and bananas.

 You can find valid arguments for and against most foods.
-Grains, eggs, meats, and Dairy– they’re all up for debate regarding what constitutes health.
+Grains, eggs, meats, and Dairyโ€“ theyโ€™re all up for debate regarding what constitutes health.

-It’s a rabbit hole I love exploring.
+Itโ€™s a rabbit hole I love exploring.

-If you came to my home, you’d find overstuffed shelves on health and wellness– it’s my thing.
-And one of the reasons I become a holistic health coach.
+If you came to my home, youโ€™d find overstuffed shelves on health and wellnessโ€“ itโ€™s my thing.
+And one of the reasons I became a holistic health coach.

-So I figured today I’d dive into oats, the humble peasant food.
 Oatmeal is a superfood in its own right, yet there are entire camps against grains.

 When it comes to nutritional choices, I try to stay open-minded.
-I believe there isn’t an absolute one-size fits all type of diet, rather definite guidelines.
+I believe there isnโ€™t an absolute one-size-fits-all type of diet, but rather definite guidelines.

-As with most things in life, I’ve found that extreme rigidity, especially within food choices, is often self-defeating.
+As with most things in life, Iโ€™ve found that extreme rigidity, especially within diet choices, is often self-defeating.
+In fact, I put together an article on the 5 mistakes to avoid when you diet that dives deeper into this idea.

-Demanding perfection of yourself is great for jumpstarting progress but not the best long-term strategy.
+Demanding perfection of yourself is great for jumpstarting progress, but not the best long-term strategy.

-There’s more than food to consider in your overall health.
+Thereโ€™s more than food to consider in your overall health.
 Is there anything more satisfying than your favorite childhood meal?
-It soothes our soul– and that matters.
+It soothes our soulโ€“ and that matters.

 How we feel seems to be a significant contributor to long-term health and weight management.

-Food wasn’t meant to keep us apart.
-On the contrary, it’s a connection that brings us together.
+Food wasnโ€™t meant to keep us apart.
+On the contrary, itโ€™s a connection that brings us together.

-Ancestry, cultural influence, preferences, body type, and possibly even blood type play a role in our most optimal food choices.
+Ancestry, cultural influence, preferences, body type, and possibly even blood type play a role in our optimal food choices.

 It brings to mind the old Proverbial saying:

-Our body’s response to specific foods, beliefs, and customs all matter in food choices.
+Our bodyโ€™s response to specific foods, beliefs, and customs all matter in food choices.

 Dr. Michael Gregor wrote, How Not To Die, a book based on the latest scientific research, which highlights the benefits of eating a plant-based diet.
 He bases food on a stoplight system.
-Red, yellow, and green lights determine whether it’s something you should eat with caution or incorporate daily.
+Red, yellow, and green lights determine whether itโ€™s something you should eat with caution or incorporate daily.

-I especially love how he advises you to go ahead and top the salad with Bacos– if thats what it takes for you to eat the salad.
+I especially love how he advises you to go ahead and top the salad with Bacosโ€“ if that's what it takes for you to eat the salad.

 He bases foods on a stoplight system.
-Red, yellow, and green lights determine whether it’s something you should eat with caution or incorporate daily.
+Red, yellow, and green lights determine whether itโ€™s something you should eat with caution or incorporate daily.

-It’s not about perfection.
+Itโ€™s not about perfection.
 We strive to do the best we can do.
-Dr. Gregor is not promoting Bacos, more that it’s not black or white.
+Dr. Gregor is not promoting Bacos, more that itโ€™s not this or that.

 Food choices matter, especially long-term, but we also need to nourish our souls.

 For instance, say a person eats kale three times every day.
-But let’s also say that person is living in an unhappy, stressed-out state most days.
+But letโ€™s also say that person is living in an unhappy, stressed-out state most days.
 That person will not thrive like the other person living a balanced and grateful life.

-Food can prevent and heal– especially greens, but it’s not the only consideration.
+Food can prevent and healโ€“ especially greens, but itโ€™s not the only consideration.

-If you’re just beginning your journey into healthier choices, be easy on yourself— one step at a time.
+If youโ€™re just beginning your journey into healthier choices, be easy on yourselfโ€” one step at a time.

 Try to stay close to nature when possible.